arbindo/mimock/DOCUMENTATION.md

 ## Features

-This section explains the features available in the Mimock application.

-### Overview

-Unique features offered by the Mimock utility tool is mentioned as follows,
+Some of the key features offered by the Mimock are as follows

-- **Intuitive UI:** Provides an intuitive UI which lets anyone to manage mocks without any coding experience
+- **Intuitive UI:** Provides an intuitive UI which lets anyone manage mocks without any coding experience.
-- **No Re-Deployment:** Mocks can be added in real time and no application restart is required.
-Mocks are created/updated on-the-go which ensures faster development and turn-around time
+- **No Re-Deployment:** Mocks can be added in real time, and no application restart is required.
+Mocks are created and updated on-the-go, which ensures faster development and turn-around time.
-- **Access Management:** The platform follows the role based user model and the admin can assign roles to the users to setup and restrict the access
+- **Access Management:** The platform follows a role-based user management model and the admin can assign roles to the users to setup and restrict their access.
-- **Multi-Response:** With the multi-response feature support, setup your mock to serve a normal JSON response or a JPEG image file or even your desired PDF document
+- **Support for multiple response types:** Mimock supports both text and binary response for mocks.
+So if you want a mock to serve a normal JSON response or a JPEG image file or a PDF document, it can be done in a jiffy.

 ## Definitions and Explanations

 #### User

-User is the important entity for the Access management on this platform.
-The user can login to the platform to use the features both via API and UI.
+Mimock uses secured endpoints, which allows only authenticated users to access the API endpoints or the UI functionalities.
+It is not possible to use mimock without an existing user.

 #### UserRole

-User role indicates the role for the user.
-Access management for this platform is role based and the user is mapped to one of the roles as mentioned below,
+User role indicates the role assigned to the user.
+Access management for this platform is role-based, and the defenition of the roles are as follows

-    - ADMIN - A person who has access to all features of the platform and has control over the other users of the platform for access management.
-It is the super-user behaviour.
+    - **ADMIN** - has access to all features of the platform and has control over the other users of the platform for access management.
+Admin users can create, edit or delete existing user, and also inherits the permission to manage all the mocks.
-    - MANAGER - A person who has access to all features of the platform.
-    - VIEWER - A person who has read-only access to the platform.
+    - **MANAGER** - inherits the permission to manage mocks (create, edit and delete), but user management is not within the scope of the manager.
+    - **VIEWER** - inhertis view only access to mocks.
+A viewer cannot manage mocks or users.

 #### Mock

 This is the primary resource of the platform.

-A mock can have a name, description, route, httpMethod and so on as mentioned in the API model of the Mock entity.
+A mock can have a name, description, route, httpMethod and other REST api oriented fields.

-The structure of mock entity mimics the actual endpoint.
-The mocks will be setup by the user via API or UI based upon their requirements.
-Whenever the actual endpoints are called, the request is intercepted, and the stored mocked entity is called to test the API behaviour and expected response results.
+The structure of the mock entity mimics the actual endpoint.
+The mocks can be setup and managed by the user (ADMIN or MANAGER) via the API or the UI.
+Mimock performs mock matching based on the route, http method, and the query parameters.
+If an existing match is found based on the mentioned fields, then the next level of comparison will be performed based on the available request body and request headers.
+Upon performing a complete match, the platform will respond with the expected HTTP response (text-based response or binary files).

 #### Platform Settings

 This entity contains the feature control of the platform for every user.

-Currently there is a single platform setting common for all users but in the upcoming releases these platform settings will be converted to each user-specific setting and this will be permitted/restricted by the access management policies decided by the developers who are using the tool.
+Currently there is a single platform setting common for all users but in the upcoming releases these platform settings will be converted to user-specific setting and this will be permitted/restricted by the access management policies decided by the users who are using the tool.

-Some of the current settings include export/import of mocks, auto flush of recycle bin and so on.
+The currently supported platform settings include export/import of mocks and auto flush of recycle bin.

 ### APIs